Making her debut in the iconic BBC sci-fi show special The Star Beast, Rose definitely makes an impact on the show.

 What has Yasmin Finney said about joining Doctor Who?

-"If anyone would have told 8-year-old Yasmin that one day she’d be part of this iconic show, I would have never in a million years believed them," Finney said of the news.
+"If anyone would have told 8-year-old Yasmin that one day she’d be part of this iconic show, I would have never in a million years believed them," Finney said of the news of her casting.

 "This show has a place in so many people’s hearts, so to be seen as a trans actress by the legend himself Russell, has not only made my year, it’s made my life.
 I cannot wait to begin this journey and for you all to see how Rose blossoms.
 Get Ready."